 Additional Points Investors Should Consider When Contemplating Redeployment

 Investors should keep the following key points in mind when considering redeployment as a potential fund management strategy:

 - The potential for redeployment must be outlined in the private placement memorandum for the initial offering.
 Although it is not necessarily possible to plan for redeployments years in advance, as the business climate may change in the intervening years, the plan should be as detailed as possible so as to allow investors to make informed decisions and minimize risk.

-- The EB-5 Program does not allow for material changesto projects, meaning substantive changes not outlined in the business plan approved with the I-526 petition.
-As such, as mentioned above, job creation must occur during the first deployment of funds, which is the focus of the original business plan.
+- The EB-5 program does not allow for material changes to projects, meaning substantive changes not outlined in the business plan approved with the I-526 petition.
+As such, job creation must occur during the first deployment of funds, which is the focus of the original business plan.